jeffreykegler/old_kollos/notes/design/sequence.md

     be either `proper` or `terminator`,
     at the user's choice.

+The minimum and maximum elements of a 6-tuple are its range.
+The range `m,n`
+is called open if `n` is `inf`.
+The range `m,n`
+is called closed if `n` is an integer.

+The range `m,n`
+is called a block if it is closed and its length is equal to 1.
+A block is called a "j-block", for some integer `j`, if its maximum is equal to `j`.

+The range `m,n`
+is called a span if it is open, or if its length is equal to 1.
+A span is called a "j-span",
+for some integer `j`,
+if `n` is equal to `j`.

+A range notion is true of a 6-tuple, if and only if it is true of the range of the 6-tuple.
+As examples, a 6-tuple is open if and only if its range is open, and a 6-tuple is a block if and only' if its range is a block.

 Letting `sep` and `sep_type` stand in for the appropriate type of separation, rules of the form